stephentuso/welcome-android/README.md

 Transparent status/navigation on API 19+.
 Content does not flow under status bar:

 -	`WelcomeSceenTheme` - The default theme.
-Meant to be used with dark backgrounds, the text, indicator, and buttons are light colored.
+For use with dark backgrounds; the text, indicator, and buttons are light colored.
--	`WelcomeScreenTheme.Light` - Meant to be used with light backgrounds; the text, indicator, and buttons are dark colored.
+-	`WelcomeScreenTheme.Light` - For use with light backgrounds; the text, indicator, and buttons are dark colored.

 Transparent status bar, solid navigation bar on API 19+.
 Content does not flow under status bar: